ad12/DOSMA/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -rms        use rms for segmentation
-  -t2         compute T2 map
+  -rms        use root mean square (rms) of two echos for segmentation -t2         compute T2 map
 ```